CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast enable

-Turns on the IPv6 unicast address family for the BGP peer group.
+Turns IPv6 on or off for the BGP peer group.

 The default setting is `off`.